-Chapter 1 outlines measures for the corporate group\ to establish systems to prevent activities that are unacceptable per the Policy for the Association of Organizations with FSC V2-0, and to demonstrate progress in addressing unacceptable activities\.
+Chapter 1 outlines measures for the corporate group\ to establish systems to prevent activities that are unacceptable per the Policy for Association V3, and to demonstrate progress in addressing unacceptable activities\.
 The required systems include due diligence frameworks for human rights\ and environmental values\, including risk, impact, and harm\ assessments.

-NOTE: Assessments specific to the social and environmental harm\ to be addressed by the remedy\ Process are covered at Chapter 3 Part 2: Identification of associated parties, impact areas\ and Baseline Assessments of social and environmental harm\.
+NOTE 1: Assessments specific to the social and environmental harm\ to be addressed by the remedy\ process are covered in Chapter 3 Part 2: Identification of associated parties, impact areas\ and Baseline Assessments of social and environmental harm\.